MmZhang01/algorithm/README.md

-# algorithm
+# Algorithms and Data Structures

+Notebook for my understanding of all common algorithms and data structure using Java.

-this is for recording my leetcode problems. change1 idea project is at DataStructure file algorithm is git workplace
+This is also recording my daily leetcode problems.
+See Daily Code